 - Additionally, CBF hosts a "Captains' Call" the first Wednesday of the month from 12:30-1:30 and again from 6:30 p.m.-7:30 p.m.
 Captains share their successes and challenges with their peers and CBF briefs captains on pending legislation, new research, and other relevant, timely issues.

 - Throughout the month, CBF shares news clippings, reports, webinars and other training opportunities to promote continual learning and skill building.

 - To attend and actively participate during the monthly captains calls

 - To engage in a minimum of six advocacy asks throughout the year

-- To be a courteous, open-minded and collaborative partner within your community and with your elected officials to advance water quality initiatives.
+- To be a courteous, open-minded and collaborative partner within their community and with their elected officials to advance water quality initiatives.